Pizzuti92/MG-MAMPOSSt/README.md

 All the parameters must be given in a format **"label = "value"**.
 The "label"s are mandatory while the "value"s, if not given, are set by default.
 * **nmcmc (binary)**.
 Select between grid-search mode (= 0), and MCMC sampling (= 1).
 The default value is 1.
 * **Nsample (integer)**.
 Number of points in the MCMC run.
 Default is 400000.
 * **nlens (binary)**.
-Lensing information: If equal to 1, it adds to the kinematics likelihood, a probability distribution simulating additional information such as provided by a lensing mass profile reconstruction.
+Lensing information: If equal to 1, in the case of modified gravity mass profiles (**kmp=7,8,9**) it adds to the kinematics likelihood a probability distribution simulating additional information such as provided by a lensing mass profile reconstruction.
 For each set of values of the parameters, the joint (log) likelihood is then computed as

     **L(joint) =L(dyn)+L(lens),**